twinleaf/tio-python/README.md

 At the moment, the native serial interface is significantly slower than the TCP version.
 As a result, we recommend that users use the TCP proxy program found in [tio-tools](https://github.com/twinleaf/tio-tools) to manage the serial port in C and convert the data into a TCP stream.
 The proxy has the added advantage that multiple clients can simultaneously connect to the sensor and use the data.

+Terminal #1: serial proxy

+  $ bin/proxy /dev/ttyUSB0

+Terminal #2: your python program

+  $ itio.py
+  ...

+where the proxy serves to port 7855 and itio by default connects to that port on localhost.
+This also permits more interesting networking topologies and distributed signal anslysis possible.

 ## Programming

 The `tldevice` module performs metaprogramming to construct an object that has methods that match the RPC calls available on the device.
 It uses the `tio` module, a lower-level library for connecting and managing a communication session.
 To interact with a Twinleaf CSB current supply, a script would look like: